SKB-25/E-commerce-market/README.md

 ![demo](/client/src/images/logo1.JPG)

-# Please note this App is deployed on Heoku.
-This repo is for frontend and the backend is another repo named server11
+# This repo is for frontend and the backend is another repo named server11

 # If the web page does not work need to refresh the page a few times.